 In this tutorial by Brackeys, you’ll learn glowing isn’t just for 3D games!

-As the title suggests, the focus on this one is simply making a cool glow effect that works for 2D games using Shader Graph.
+As the title suggests, the focus on this one is simply making a cool glow effect that works for 2D games using the Unity Shader Graph.
 However, instead of making the object as a whole glow, this tutorial teaches you how to alter your sprite sheets so that only specific areas are effected.
 Thus, as this tutorial shows, you make make very cool combinations where only part of a character’s costume glows.

 In addition to this, the tutorial also covers how to adjust your lighting for the scene as a whole to bring out the glow’s maximum effects.
 Thus, you not only learn how to make this shader, but how you can do other things outside Shader Graph to enhance the game feel you’re going for.